logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/testarchitect-installation-guide/linux.md

 5. Please read through the license agreement and then select the radio button labelled **I accept the terms of the license agreement**.
 Then click **Next** .

-6. Click the **Browse** button to choose the location for the TestArchitect executable.
+6.  **Optional:** Click the **Browse** button to choose the location for the TestArchitect executable.
 Alternatively, just accept the indicated default location.

     ![](/images/TA_InstallationGuide/DITA_source/Images/install_TA_Linux_5.png)

 7. Click **Next** to proceed.

-8. Click the **Browse** button to select the location where TestArchitect will store its data files.
+8.  **Optional:** Click the **Browse** button to select the location where TestArchitect will store its data files.
 Alternatively, just accept the indicated default location.

     ![](/images/TA_InstallationGuide/DITA_source/Images/install_TA_Linux_6.png)